chenjie199234/AreYouOk/README.md

 # AreYouOk
 A SoftWare For Synchronize Status Based On Wxwidgets

+If There Is Any Problem Of The App!Please Contact With Me!

+Email:517464047@qq.com

 If You Want To Support The App,You Can Donate For It!

 PayPal: